dan-orangespecs/practical-datapower/README.md

 Practical DataPower is a set of articles on introducing immediate productivity into the IBM DataPower Gateway environment.

-More information on the series can be found at http://www.orangespecs.com/datapower-stub-service/
+More information on the series can be found at Orange Specs Consulting: http://www.orangespecs.com/

 ## IBM DataPower Gateway Stub Service

 This is an implementation of a stub service for the IBM DataPower Gateway appliance.
 It returns pre-canned responses to request messages.
 This is useful when the project has a dependency on a service that has isn't own internal development schedule and is not ready to consume messages.
 In lieu of the real service, point the client to the stub and have the stub return a valid response.

+More information on the stub service can be found at http://www.orangespecs.com/datapower-stub-service/

 ### Installation